Home Donate New Search Gallery How-To Books Links Workshops About Contact

 For sharpness, you can shoot it wide open and get results much better than any SLR or rangefinder lens I've ever shot on Nikon.

-Unlike the Nikon lenses, this Leica lens doesn't know how to go soft in the corners, even at large apertures.
+Unlike the Nikon lenses, this LEICA lens doesn't know how to go soft in the corners, even at large apertures.

 If you're looking closely, like under 40x magnification of a Nikon Alphapot laboratory microscope, the farthest corners get just a hair less sharp at f/2.8 than they are at every other aperture, but they are still excellent.